Select Page

 All Illinois employees, including chiropractic physician employees, must complete the annual Sexual Harassment Prevention Training their employers provide.
 For a full explanation of this requirement, click here.

-Chiropractic physicians who reinstate their licenses are NOT first-time renewals and must obtain all CME hours for renewal.
+Chiropractic physicians who apply to reinstate their licenses must provide proof of all 150 CME hours for reinstatement, as these applicants are in a different category than those applying for first-time renewals.
+“Reinstatement” has a very specific meaning under the Medical Practice Act.
 A reinstatement occurs when the licensee does not renew the license during the regular renewal period and the license goes into non-renewed (lapsed) status for a period of time into the next license cycle.
-When the licensee wishes to reactivate a non-renewed license, it is considered a reinstatement, and the license must complete the full number and content hours of CME.
+When the licensee wishes to reactivate the non-renewed license, it is considered a reinstatement, and the licensee must provide proof of completing the full number and content hours of CME.
+However, if this chiropractic physician then applies for renewal at the next renewal period, he or she is not required to complete an additional 150 hours of required CME to renew.
+In other words, these applicants have provided proof of all required CME when they applied for reinstatement, so they are not required to complete an additional set of CME during the same license cycle.

 For more specific information about continuing education renewal requirements, click here.